Regularity for eigenfunctions of Schr\"odinger operators: Introduction

 We now briefly review the contents of this paper.
-In Section~\ref{sec.diff.struc}, we describe the differential structure of the blow-up of a manifold with corners by a family of submanifolds satisfying suitable transversality conditions.
+In Section~\ref{sec.diff.struc}, we describe the differential structure of the blow-up of a manifold with corners by a family of submanifolds that intersect cleanly.
 In particular, we define the notion of iterated blow-up in this setting.
 In Section~\ref{section.lie.struct}, we review the main definitions of manifolds with a Lie structure at infinity and of lifting vector fields to the blown-up manifold.
 The main goal is to show that the iterated blow-up of a Lie manifold inherits such a structure (see Theorem~\ref{theorem.Lie.P}).
 We give explicit descriptions of the relevant Lie algebras of vector fields, study the geometric differential operators on blown-up spaces and describe the associated Sobolev spaces.
-Finally, in Section~\ref{sec.reg.eigen}, we consider the Schr\"odinger operator with interaction potential~\ref{eq.def.V} and apply the results of the previous sections to obtain our main regularity result, Theorem \ref{theorem.main}, whose main conclusion is Equation~\eqref{eq.main} stated earlier.
+Finally, in Section~\ref{sec.reg.eigen}, we consider the Schr\"odinger operator with interaction potential~\eqref{eq.def.V} and apply the results of the previous sections to obtain our main regularity result, Theorem \ref{theorem.main}, whose main conclusion is Equation~\eqref{eq.main} stated earlier.
 The range of the index $a$ in Equation~\eqref{eq.main} is not optimal.
 New ideas are needed to improve the range of $a$.
 We show how this can be done for the case of a single electron, but multi-nuclei, in which case we do obtain the optimal range $a<3/2$.
+When $b_j$ and $c_{ij}$ are constants, our regularity result in the single electron case is also a consequence of \cite{Fournais3,Fournais2}.

 In fact, for the case of a single electron and several nuclei, our result is more general, allowing for the potentials that arise in applications to the Hartree-Fock equations and the Density Functional Theory.
 As such, they can be directly used in applications to obtain numerical methods with optimal rates of convergence in $\RR^3$.
 For several electrons, even after obtaining an optimal range for the constant $a$, our results will probably need to be extended before being used for numerical methods.
 The reason is that the resulting Riemannian spaces have exponential volume growth.
 This problem can be fixed by considering anisotropically weighted Sobolev spaces, as in \cite{bnz3}.
 The results for anisotropically weighted Sobolev spaces however are usually a consequence of the results for the usual weighted Sobolev spaces.
 For several electrons, one faces additional difficulties related to the high dimension of the corresponding space (curse of dimensionality).